 History and Origin

 Krishna Mandir of Patan is perhaps Kathmandu Valley’s finest stone wrought monument.
-Krishna temple is made in Shikhara architectural style, a style that is commonly found in what is now known as the Indian Subcontinent.
-The temple is completely made of stone and the carving is finer than that of the other smaller Krishna Mandir at Patan Durbar Square built by Yogamati, the great-granddaughter of Siddhi Narasimha Malla, in 1723.
+Krishna temple is made in the Shikhara architectural style, a style that is commonly found in what is now known as the Indian Subcontinent.
+The temple is made of stone, and the carving is finer than that of the other smaller Krishna Mandir at Patan Durbar Square, built by Yogamati, the great-granddaughter of Siddhi Narasimha Malla, in 1723.

 Beneath its 21 golden pinnacles are three floors.
 The first floor enshrines Krishna, the second Shiva, and the third Lokeshwor.
-Scenes from the Ramayana narrated in Newari script decorate the interior of the temple.
+Scenes from the Ramayana narrated in the Newari script decorate the temple’s interior.